brianguay/guay_site/content/research/_index.md

 2\. **Guay, B.**, Berinsky, A., & Rand, D. "I’m Sure I’m Right But So What?: The Consequences of Excessive Confidence in Political Knowledge."

 1\.
-Jangili, S. (Stony Brook PhD Student), **Guay, B.**, & Stagnaro, N. “Understanding the Link Between Openness and Motivated
+Jangili, S.^, **Guay, B.**, & Stagnaro, N. “Understanding the Link Between Openness and Motivated Reasoning.”

-Reasoning.”
+^ Stony Brook graduate student

 ## **Other Publications**